 MnDOT continues to exceed the target set for APS which is largely based on MnDOT's signal replacement schedule.
-The increase is a result of signals being added to projects after the project is underway.
+The increase is a result of signals being added to projects later in the project development.

 In order for this data to be reliable and valid, it is reported three months after the end of the reporting period.